cslrfid/CS710S-C-Sharp-APP-for-WINFORM-DOTNET/README.md

 # CS710S Windows C# Bluetooth Demo App for Winform on DOTNET on PC connecting via Bluetooth BLE 5.X

-The demo app is intended for connecting the CS710S handheld sled reader to a Windows-based PC through Bluetooth BLE 5.X for the following operations:
+The demo app is intended for connecting the CS710S handheld sled reader to a Windows-based PC with Windows 10 or 11 via Bluetooth BLE 5.X for the following operations:

 - Scan device(s) in the environment
 - Device connection